Cisco Router Boot Process Steps

 When you turn the equipment off and on, the running-config file will now be loaded into NVRAM.

-For example, you forgot the password for a user account you created on the device.
-In this case, you can change the configuration file to startup-config to reset the password.
-In this way, you can start your equipment with the initial configuration settings.
+For example, you lost the password for a user account you made on the Router.
+Here, you can change the setup file to startup-config to create a new password.
+In this way, you start your device with the initial configuration settings.

 Saving Settings & Configurations Made on the Router

-After you have configured your Cisco Router for your network, you need to save all the settings.
-You can do this simply by running the copy running-config startup-config command in privileged mode.
+After you set up your Cisco Router for your network, you must save all the choices.
+You can do this by using the copy running-config startup-config order in privileged mode.

 Routing Device Working Logic